Independent African news, markets, culture and politics.

 Dozen dead in car blast in Pakistani capital — RT World News

-A suicide bomb attack outside a court building in Islamabad, Pakistan, has resulted in the deaths of at least 12 people and injured 27 others, according to Interior Minister Mohsin Naqvi.
-The incident occurred in the G-11 sector of the city, where the attacker attempted to enter the court but detonated the bomb near a police van after being unable to gain access.
+A suicide bomb attack outside a court building in Islamabad, Pakistan, has killed at least 12 people and injured 27 others, according to Interior Minister Mohsin Naqvi.
+The blast occurred in the G‑11 sector when the attacker, unable to enter the court, detonated the bomb near a police van.
+Security forces have cordoned off the area and launched an investigation to identify those responsible.
+No group has officially claimed responsibility, and the identities of the perpetrators remain unclear.

-Pakistani Defense Minister Khawaja Asif has suggested a link between the blast and the conflict in the Afghan-Pakistan border region of Balochistan.
-In a statement, Asif described the attack as a “wake-up call” and implied that the Afghan government has the ability to prevent such incidents in Pakistan.
-He warned that bringing the conflict to Islamabad is a message from Kabul that Pakistan is capable of responding to.
+Pakistani Defense Minister Khawaja Asif suggested a link between the explosion and the conflict in the Afghan‑Pakistan border region of Balochistan.
+In a statement, Asif called the attack a “wake‑up call,” implying that the Afghan government has the capacity to prevent such incidents in Pakistan.
+He warned that bringing the conflict to Islamabad sends a message from Kabul that Pakistan is prepared to respond.

-The attack has sparked concerns about the security situation in the region and the potential for further violence.
-The Pakistani government has yet to release an official statement on the incident, but officials are working to determine the circumstances surrounding the bombing.
+The attack has heightened concerns about regional security and the potential for further violence.
+While the Pakistani government has not yet issued an official statement, officials are working to determine the circumstances surrounding the bombing.
+Some speculation has arisen about possible external involvement from neighboring countries, but no concrete evidence has been presented, and the investigation remains ongoing.

-As the situation continues to unfold, Pakistani authorities are working to ensure the safety and security of citizens and to prevent similar incidents in the future.
-The international community is also closely monitoring the situation, with concerns about the potential for further destabilization in the region.
+As the situation unfolds, Pakistani authorities are focused on ensuring the safety and security of citizens and preventing similar incidents in the future.
+The international community is also closely monitoring the developments, fearing further destabilization in the region.

 Scroll to Top